Future Audio Workshop has announced the release of Circle², a major update to its flagship software synthesizer, Circle.

 - Free upgrade for all existing Circle users!

-Circle² for Windows and Mac (VST/AU/AAX/standalone) is now available for purchase for $129 USD/99 EUR.
+Circle² for Windows and Mac (VST/AU/AAX/standalone) is now available for purchase at the Future Audio Workshop store and from distributor Plugin Boutique for $129 USD/99 EUR.
 Circle users can upgrade at no charge.

 Extra free preset banks and video tutorials will be released via the Future Audio Workshop Facebook page over the following months.